 The Planning Commission reviewed a resolution recommending the Town Council approve a Code amendment related to the multi-family and hotel parking regulations during their November 3, 2021 regular meeting.
-The Planning Commission voted to deny the resolution.
-A singular public comment relating to potential impacts the proposed regulations would have on development projects in the Core Area (CA) zone district influenced the Commission's decision to not approve the resolution.
-During their deliberation, the Commission desired the Town Council again weigh-in on the subject.
+The Planning Commission voted to deny the resolution and thus not make recommendation to the Town Council to adopt.
+A singular public comment relating to potential impacts the proposed regulations would have on development projects in the Core Area (CA) zone district influenced the Commission desired the Town Council again weigh-in on the subject.
 The Town Council then discussed the subject during the Work Session on March 1st, 2022, and they deflected the subject back to the Planning Commission for further study.
 The Planning Commission again discussed the subject on April 6th, 2022.
 Lacking all members in attendance, the Commissioners determined to bring the subject back to a future meeting for further discussion.
+The subject was again discussed during the June 1, 2022 Planning Commission meeting.